 - Follow directions carefully.
 Employers will notice if you do not.

 - Review your application before you submit it.
-Check your spelling and grammar, and make sure you answered all questions.
+Check your spelling and grammar, and make sure you answered all of the questions.

 - Don’t leave blank spaces on the application.
 If a space does not apply to you, simply write "Not Applicable."

 - If the application asks what days or hours you can work, be as flexible as possible.

 - When writing down your work history, focus on aspects of each job that relate to the job you are applying for.
 Emphasize duties or accomplishments.